PyatyginSY/LocalizeEnums/README.md

 # LocalizeEnums

-How to Localize Enums in C#.
+A simple example showing how to localize Enums in WPF.